 Seal of Clare College: Elizabeth de Clare (1294/5-1360), widow of John de Burgh and youngest daughter of Gilbert, Earl of Clare, Gloucester, and Hertford, and Joan of Acre, daughter of Edward I, gave the seal matrix to the college in 1359 along with a set of statutes for the governance of the college, both of which are still housed at the college.

-Top, Left and Right: SIGILLVM AVLAE CLARENSIS APVD CANTABRIGIENSIS
+Top, Left and Right: SIGILLVM AVLAE CLARENSIS APVD CANTABRIGIENSES

-Bottom Labels: SIGILLUM COENOBII de COTTINGHAM in agro EBOR. fundat.
+Bottom Labels: SIGILLUM COENOBIJ de COTTINGHAM in agro EBOR. fundat.
 AD 1322. / Penes Joann.
-Warburton Fecialem Somersetensem. / Sumptibus Societatis Antiquaria Lond.
+Warburton Fecialem Somersetensem. / Sumptibus Societatis Antiquariae Lond.
 1720.

 Seal of Clare College: